mauer/xmidictrl/lib/imgui/docs/README.md

 ### Usage

 **The core of Dear ImGui is self-contained within a few platform-agnostic files** which you can easily compile in your application/engine.
 They are all the files in the root folder of the repository (imgui*.cpp, imgui*.h). **No specific build process is required**.
 You can add the .cpp files into your existing project.
+See [Getting Started](https://github.com/ocornut/imgui/wiki/Getting-Started).

 **Backends for a variety of graphics API and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
 See the [Integration](#integration) section of this document for details.
 You may also create your own backend.
 Anywhere where you can render textured triangles, you can render Dear ImGui.